Sourcerer: Sample-based Maximum Entropy Source Distribution Estimation: Experiments

-The simulations look similar to the original recordings (all observations spike at least once, and so do all generated simulations) and show none of the unrealistic properties (e.g., spiking before the stimulus is applied) that can be observed in some of the box uniform prior simulations (Fig.~\ref{fig_res:HH}a).
+\paragraph{Source estimation for the Hodgkin-Huxley model} On visual inspection, simulations from the estimated source look similar to the original recordings (all observations spike at least once, spikes have similar magnitudes) and show none of the unrealistic properties (e.g., spiking before the stimulus is applied) that can be observed in some of the box uniform prior simulations (Fig.~\ref{fig_res:HH}a).
 This match is also confirmed by the distribution of summary statistics, which match closely between simulations and observations (Fig.~\ref{fig_res:HH}b).
-Furthermore, our method achieves good C2ST accuracy of about 61\% for different choices of $\lambda$ (Fig.~\ref{fig_res:HH}d), as well as a small Sliced-Wasserstein distance of $0.08$ in the standardized space of summary statistics (Fig.~\ref{fig_res:HH}e).
-While the source estimated without the entropy objective also achieves good fidelity, its entropy is significantly lower than any of the source distributions estimated with the entropy objective (Fig.~\ref{fig_res:HH}d/e, example source distribution in Fig.~\ref{fig_res:HH}c, full source in Appendix~\ref{app:supp_figures}).
+Furthermore, our method achieves good C2ST accuracy of $\approx61$\% for different choices of $\lambda$ (Fig.~\ref{fig_res:HH}d), as well as a small Sliced-Wasserstein distance of $\approx 0.08$ in the standardized space of summary statistics (Fig.~\ref{fig_res:HH}e).
+While the source estimated without entropy regularization also achieves good fidelity, its entropy is significantly lower than any of the source distributions estimated with entropy regularization (Fig.~\ref{fig_res:HH}d/e, example source distribution in Fig.~\ref{fig_res:HH}c, full source in Fig.~\ref{fig_app:HH_high_low}).

-Overall, these results demonstrate the importance of estimating source distributions using the entropy objective from Eq.~\eqref{eq: constrained optimization}, even on real-world datasets.
-Estimating the source distribution without the entropy objective can introduce severe bias, since the estimated source may ignore entire regions of the parameter space.
-In our particular example, the parameter space of the single-compartment Hodgkin-Huxley model is known to be highly degenerate, and a given observation can be generated by multiple parameter configurations \citep{Edelman2001Degeneracy, Marder2011MultipleModels}.
+Overall, these results demonstrate the importance of estimating source distributions using the entropy regularization, especially on real-world datasets: Estimating the source distribution without any entropy regularization can introduce severe bias, since the estimated source may ignore entire regions of the parameter space.
+In this example, the parameter space of the single-compartment Hodgkin-Huxley model is known to be highly degenerate, and a given observation can be generated by multiple parameter configurations \citep{Edelman2001Degeneracy, Marder2011MultipleModels}.